 - Make caramel apples or an apple pie.

-- Make a pumpkin pie (or pumpkin muffins, pumpkin bread, or pumpkin pancakes).
+- Enjoy some pumpkin pie (or pumpkin muffins, pumpkin bread, or pumpkin pancakes).

 - Make a big batch of soup.
 Share with a friend or freeze in individual portions to enjoy in the coming weeks/months.